 European Regional Development Fund

 The ERDF aims to strengthen economic and social cohesion in the European Union by correcting imbalances between its regions.
-In short, the ERDF finances:

-- innovation and entrepreneurship;
+- Innovation and research;

 European Territorial Cooperation

 Under the European Territorial Cooperation programmes, at least 80 % of funds will be concentrated on these four priority areas mentioned above.

 Specific Territorial Characteristics

 The ERDF also gives particular attention to specific territorial characteristics.
 ERDF action is designed to reduce economic, environmental and social problems in urban areas, with a special focus on sustainable urban development.
 At least 5 % of the ERDF resources are set aside for this field, through ‘integrated actions’ managed by cities.

 Areas that are naturally disadvantaged from a geographical viewpoint (remote, mountainous or sparsely populated areas) benefit from special treatment.
 Lastly, the outermost areas also benefit from specific assistance from the ERDF to address possible disadvantages due to their remoteness.